Skip To Main Content

 • Courtyard Renovations

-Arden Hill campus:
+Arden Hill campus

-The Arden Hill Campus would be updated at a cost of $35M.
-Renovations would include:
+The Arden Hill Campus would be updated at a cost of $35 million.
+Renovations include:

 • Replacement of the roof on the main building